StevenZhuqy/cse15l-lab-reports/lab-report-2-week-4.md

 **Underlying logistics:**
 * The potential bug in our code is that it cannot distinguish between an image and a link in *Markdown* language.
 It can only extract things between two parentheses。

 * The failure-inducing input file contains only an image and no link.
-Our code, ideally, should've returned an empty list with no link, yet the photo reference is returned, which is the sympton for this bug.
+Our code, ideally, should've returned an empty list with no link, yet the photo reference is returned, which is the symptom for this bug.

 * Fixing it, we can use a `if` statement to determine whether a bracket-parenthesis set represents a link or an image by searching for "!".